LauraMasterton/perfect-prep/README.md

 * I want to be able to contact the website owner with questions that have not already been addressed.
 * I want to connect with Perfect Prep through social media.
 * I want to  find their social media handles easily.
+#### Frequent Visitor Goals
+* I want to view recipes I have viewed previously.
+* I want to submit my own recipes with ease.
+* I want to contact the owner to provide my own ideas about Perfect Prep.
+* I want to submit my own photographs to accompany a recipe.